Course Title: Histopathology and Cytopathology 1

 The key topics covered in this course are:

-Cytopathology: gynaecological and non-gynaecological cytology covering the pathology and cytological diagnosis of normal, benign, premalignant and malignant conditions in cervical, respiratory and effusion specimens; the theory of fine needle aspiration cytology; ancillary testing; and quality control in the cytopathology laboratory.
+Cytopathology: Non-gynaecological cytology covering the pathology and cytological diagnosis of normal, benign, premalignant and malignant conditions in respiratory and effusion specimens.
+The theory of fine needle aspiration cytology, cancillary testing and quality control in the cytopathology laboratory will also be covered.

 Objectives/Learning Outcomes/Capability Development